-2.1 Compliance with the National Planning Policy Framework, February 2021 (NPPF)
+2.1 Compliance with the National Planning Policy Framework, February 2019 (NPPF)

-2.1.1 Each of the relevant paragraphs taken from the NPPF has been summarised below for reference.
-Following this, each relevant NPPF paragraph has been assessed against each INP policy in Table 1.
+2.1.1 Each of the relevant paragraphs taken from the NPPF (2019) have been summarised below for reference.
+Following this, each relevant NPPF paragraph has been assessed against each NP policy in the table.